dLeczycki/StamerKalkulator/README.md

 # StamerKalkulator

 This project was supposed to help local enterpreneur in blinds distribution.
-Though project collappsed and is not used anymore it was a nice practice for using angular and creating some SPA.
+Though project collappsed and is not used anymore it was a nice practice for using Angular and creating some SPA.

 ## Technologies